Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 ### Solution:
 Considered implementing additional filtering criteria to include only consecutive years in the dataset, thereby enhancing data coherence and reliability.

-### Temporary Fix:
+### Update:
-Implemented a temporary fix to filter the dataset for consecutive years, albeit acknowledging the potential reduction in data size resulting from this approach.
+Revised the data processing script to ensure that both the CO2 and Greenhouse Gas Emissions dataset and the Energy dataset include only consecutive years for each country, maintaining consistency and reliability in the analysis.

 ---